Wisdom Teeth Removal

 - Partially erupted wisdom teeth may result in painful, swollen and infected gums as bacteria can more easily enter the opening around the tooth.

-The position of the wisdom teeth determine the method of removal.
+The position of the wisdom teeth determines the method of removal.
 A fully erupted third molar can usually be removed like any other tooth, while an impacted wisdom tooth may require surgical extraction with local anesthesia and conscious sedation.
-Recovery following wisdom teeth extraction usually lasts only a few days.
+Recovery following wisdom teeth surgery usually lasts only a few days.

-- Initial consultation will allow the dentist to complete a custom approach for your wisdom teeth extraction.
+- Initial consultation will allow the dentist to complete a custom approach for your wisdom tooth extraction.

 - Day of extraction will include the surgery and instructions for at-home care.